How to Start a Creative Agency And Lead it to Success

 Just as with licenses and permits, your business needs insurance to operate safely and lawfully.
 Business Insurance protects your company’s financial wellbeing in the event of a covered loss.

 There are several types of insurance policies created for different types of businesses with different risks.
 If you’re unsure of the types of risks that your business may face, begin with General Liability Insurance.
-This is the most common coverage that small businesses need, so it’s a great place to start for your business.

 Another notable insurance policy that many businesses need is Workers’ Compensation Insurance.
 If your business will have employees, it’s a good chance that your state will require you to carry Workers' Compensation Coverage.